Islamic New Year 1444H | Maal Hijrah | Awal Muharram | Hijri New Year

 The main difference between the Hijri Calendar to the Gregorian Calendar is that the Hijri Calendar is a Lunar-based calendar while the Gregorian Calendar is Solar-Based.
 This is the reason why Islamic event dates differ every year on the Gregorian Calendar.
 The timing or day of the events on the Hijri Calendar is also dependent on the sightings of the moon.

-The Hijri Calendar consists of 345 to 355 days per Islamic year which is around 11 days shorter than the Gregorian Calendar.
+The Hijri Calendar consists of around 355 days which is around 11 days shorter than the Gregorian Calendar.

-With 12 months in the Hijri Calendar starting from the month of Muharram to Dhul Hijjah.
+The Islamic Year consists of 12 months in the Hijri Calendar, starting from the month of Muharram to Dhul Hijjah.
 Each month starts with the sighting of a new moon.

 Here are the months of the Hijri Calendar in order: